 Charge Nurse Jobs in USA with Visa Sponsorship

-Charge nurses can qualify for H-1B, EB-2, or EB-3 visa sponsorship with a bachelor's degree in nursing and active RN license.
+Charge nurses can qualify for H-1B visa, EB-2, or EB-3 visa sponsorship with a bachelor's degree in nursing and active RN license.
 Healthcare employers frequently sponsor nursing leadership roles due to critical shortages, though USCIS requires demonstrating the supervisory position meets specialty occupation requirements for H-1B classification.
 For detailed occupation requirements, see the O*NET profile.

 See All Charge Nurse Jobs